Radiant Barrier from Energy Efficient Solutions

 THE starstarstarstarstar SOLUTION

-Install ARMA FOIL™ radiant barrier to the bottom of the roof rafters.
+Install ARMA FOIL™ perforated radiant barrier to the bottom of the roof rafters.
 ARMA FOIL™ is a highly reflective foil capable of blocking 95% of the sun's radiant heat.
-This high strength material is designed to hold staples and is well suited for use in attics.
+This high strength material is designed to hold staples and is well suited for use in energy efficient attics.

 Purchase Online Information Installation Instructions